Nitroglycerin Sublingual TabletPronunciation

 Because many drugs are excreted in human milk, caution should be exercised when nitroglycerin is administered to a nursing woman.

 The safety and effectiveness of nitroglycerin in pediatric patients have not been established.

-Headache which may be severe and persistent may occur immediately after use.
-Vertigo, weakness, palpitation and other manifestations of postural hypotension may develop occasionally, particularly in erect, immobile patients.
-Marked sensitivity to the hypotensive effects of nitrates (manifested by nausea, vomiting, weakness, diaphoresis, pallor and collapse) may occur at therapeutic doses.
-Syncope due to nitrate vasodilation has been reported.
+Headache that may be severe and persistent may occur immediately after use.
+Vertigo, dizziness, weakness, palpitation, and other manifestations of postural hypotension may develop occasionally, particularly in erect, immobile patients.
+Marked sensitivity to the hypotensive effects of nitrates (manifested by nausea, vomiting, weakness, diaphoresis, pallor, and collapse) may occur at therapeutic doses.
+Syncope due to nitrate vasodilatation has been reported.
 Flushing, drug rash, and exfoliative dermatitis have been reported in patients receiving nitrate therapy.

 Nitroglycerin Sublingual Tablet Dosage and Administration

 One tablet should be dissolved under the tongue or in the buccal pouch at the first sign of an acute anginal attack.
-The dose may be repeated approximately every five minutes, until relief is obtained.
-If the pain persists after a total of 3 tablets in a 15-minute period, prompt medical attention is recommended.
-Nitroglycerin tablets USP may be used prophylactically 5 to 10 minutes prior to engaging in activities which might precipitate an acute attack.
+The dose may be repeated approximately every 5 minutes until relief is obtained.
+If the pain persists after a total of 3 tablets in a 15-minute period, or if the pain is different than is typically experienced, prompt medical attention is recommended.
+Nitroglycerin may be used prophylactically 5 to 10 minutes prior to engaging in activities that might precipitate an acute attack.

 During administration the patient should rest, preferably in the sitting position.